On this page we offer you the best kids boots on the market from Nike, adidas & Puma and rank the top 10 children’s shoes right now in 2023.

 This list of top boots showcases the boots in UK5.5 or US6.5 and larger, we do this as many children still have large feet and wear these adult sizes.
 If you child really is only very young and wears smaller boots, then please jump down to the section where we show the smallest kids sizes, which starts with the Nike Kids Boots.

 The Phantom GX is Nike’s top-level control boot within the kid’s football boot collection.
-Matching the same colourways as worn by the goal-scoring wonders of Erling Haaland, Gavi, and Phil Foden, the young attacking players of the game can emulate the goals scored by their favourite players.
+Matching the same colourways as worn by the goal-scoring wonders of Erling Haaland and Phil Foden, the young attacking players of the game can emulate the goals scored by their favourite players.
+It’s a good thing that Nike at times do include the Academy in its signature GX releases.

 4. Nike Tiempo Legend 10 Academy

-At less than £100, your child can feel like Messi or Salah on the pitch, with these textile-based boots that the star himself prefers to wear, in child sizes rather than the adult .1 otherwise you are getting a boot that has the same elements as the pros wear.
+At less than £100, your child can feel like Messi or Salah on the pitch, with these synthetic Fibertouch-based boots that the stars themselves prefer to wear, in child sizes rather than the adult Elite otherwise you are getting a boot that has the same elements as the pros wear.
 You can also opt for the laceless or laced model, just like in the adult versions.
+Either way, kids get a no nonsense lightweight speed boot with the F50.

 Get our Boot Secrets guide: